-- Organizational and Time-Management Skills: Other important soft skills are organizational and time-management ones.
+- Organizational and Time-Management Skills: Other critical soft skills are organizational and time-management.
 Without the ability to organize yourself and schedule your studies, you won’t be able to keep up with the course.
 The same goes for time-management skills.

 - Reading and Writing Skills: Lastly, you need reading and writing skills.
-These actually stand right on the line between hard and soft skills.
-The best way to perfect these skills is by practising them – read a lot and write a lot.
+These stand right on the line between hard and soft skills.
+The best way to perfect these skills is by practicing them — reading and writing.

 #3 An appropriate environment

-In case you are taking an online course to change your career or improve your professional qualifications, then your studies could lead you to unexpected results.
+If you take an online course to change your career or improve your professional qualifications, your studies could lead you to unexpected results.
 For example, a creative writing course could help you become a blogger.
 But that doesn’t mean that a creative writing course won’t help you become a cookbook writer.

 As Rachel Murray from the writing services reviews site Writing Judge puts it, “There are many factors that influence how successful you are as an online learner.
 Sometimes, online studies can lead you to unexpected results.
 But whatever your case may be, remember that you can influence some of these factors.”

 One of these is your learning environment.
-Without an appropriate environment, you could end up wasting your time as you won’t be able to study properly.
-Numerous distractions, an uncomfortable desk or chair, and even simply bad lighting can ruin everything for you.
+Without an appropriate environment, you could end up wasting your time as you won’t be able to study correctly.
+Numerous distractions, an uncomfortable desk or chair, and even simply lousy lighting can ruin everything for you.
 Here are some tips on how you can set up an appropriate environment for your studies: